dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 `Event System <http://www.doctrine-project.org/docs/orm/2.0/en/reference/events.html>`_
 that provides
 `Lifecycle Callbacks <http://www.doctrine-project.org/docs/orm/2.0/en/reference/events.html#lifecycle-callbacks>`_.
-We can use these callback events to register our entities to be notify of events during the entity lifetime.
+We can use these callback events to register our entities to be notified of events during the entity lifetime.
 Some example of events we can be notified about include before an update happens, after a persist happens and after a remove happens.
 In order to use Lifecycle Callbacks on our entity we need to register the entity for them.